The Best 17 foods for people living with diabetes

 1- Glycemic Index (GI)

 How much food contributes to a rise in blood sugar is quantified by something called the glycemic index.
 Meals high on the glycemic index are metabolized rapidly, leading to a dramatic rise in blood sugar levels, while foods with a low glycemic index are slowly digested and cause a more gradual increase in blood sugar.
-For people with diabetes, in order to prevent drastic swings in blood sugar, Low-glycemic foods are the ones you should prioritize.
+For people with diabetes, to prevent drastic swings in blood sugar, Low-glycemic foods are the ones you should prioritize.
 Non-starchy veggies, whole grains, nuts, and seeds are all examples of low-glycemic foods.

 2- Fiber Content